Getty Images/iStockphoto

 Also, loyalty programs reward repeat customers with additional -- often personalized -- offers, which helps consumers feel as though organizations value their commitments.

-Additionally, a customer may always buy the same coffee brand because it publicly supports and donates to a charitable cause.
+Additionally, a customer might always buy the same coffee brand because it publicly supports and donates to a charitable cause.
 In this case, the customer's brand loyalty stems from an emotional connection to the brand's moral actions.

 2. Marketing approaches

 For brand loyalty, marketing teams should work to connect with customers on an emotional level.
 For instance, marketing teams could link their brand to an idea or mission that might appeal to customers.
-An electric car company may associate itself with innovation and sustainability, or a whole foods store with health and wellness.
+An electric car company might associate itself with innovation and sustainability, or a whole foods store with health and wellness.
 Customers trust brands that share their own morals and values, which can boost brand loyalty.

 3. Profit margins